What can you use instead of mirin? 12 best substitutes

 Best alcohol-free mirin substitutes

 If you’re not interested in Honteri or simply cannot find it, other alcohol-free mirin substitutes are available.

 White grape juice

 This is probably the cheapest non-alcoholic mirin substitute.
 White grape juice is readily available at all supermarkets.

-I recommend a brand like Welch’s because it doesn’t contain added sugars, but it is sweet enough to mimic the flavor of mirin.
+I recommend a brand like Welch’s because it doesn’t contain added sugars, but is sweet enough to mimic the flavor of mirin.

 As well, grape juice is acidic and works just like mirin to tenderize meats.

-Therefore, white grape juice is the overall best substitute for mirin.
+So white grape juice is the overall best substitute for mirin.